arjun-menon/alteza/README.md

        2. Reachability of files is determined using this function, and unreachable files will be treated as non-public (and thus not exist in the generated site).

+       3. This function can be called both with a string identifying a file name, or with a reference to the file object itself. `link` will check the type of the argument passed to it, and appropriately handle each type.

+       4. This `link` function can also be called with string arguments using wiki-style linksm in Markdown files.
+For example, a `[[Happy Cat]]` in a Markdown file is the equivalent of writing `[Happy Cat]({{link('Happy Cat')}})`.

     4. A file name's extension must be omitted while using `link` (including the `.py*` for any file with `.py` before its extension).
        * i.e., e.g. one must write `link('magic-turtle')` for the file `magic-turtle.md`, and `link('pygments-styles')` for the file `pygments-styles.py.css`.
        * Directories containing index files should just be referred to by the directory name.
 For example, the index page `about-me/hobbies/index.md` (or `about-me/hobbies/index.py.html`) should just be linked to with a `link('hobbies')`.